syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### isResponsive `boolean`
 {:#members:isResponsive}

-When set to true, adapts the report layout to fit the screen size of devices on which it renders.
+When set to true, it adapts the report layout to fit the screen size of devices on which it renders.

 #### Default Value